afternoon2/gradient/README.md

 ]
 ```

-Please note, that input colors are the source for further creation of probably bigger amount of output colors, so try to insert max.
+Please note, that the input colors are the source for further creation of probably bigger amount of output colors, so try to insert max.
 5 colors as an input for better visual effect.

 ### Options

 The shape of the options object will change depending on the module you are going to use.
-So in case of getting raw number gradient you will need to pass a `Base` options object.
-If you want to get a css, the options will have to consist of two entries with two configuration objects. **You must always pass the `Base` options to your configuration**.
+So in case of getting raw numbers gradient you will need to pass the `Base` options object.
+If you want to get a css gradient, the options will have to consist of two entries with two configuration objects. **You must always pass the `Base` options to your configuration**.
 You will find the options descriptions in the links below.

 - [Base options description](https://github.com/afternoon2/gradient-base#options)
 - [Css options description](https://github.com/afternoon2/gradient-css#options)